haidargit/Java_SortingNames/README.md

 java -v
 ```
 _as i mentioned earlier, we don't want to be bothered by choosing specific IDEs/Text Editor for
-funning this Java maven app._
+running this Java maven app._

 _So, by using Maven (mvn) command through cmd or terminal, you can run this app easily._